JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 Single instruction, multiple data (SIMD) are special processor instructions that perform some operation on more than 1 variable at a time.

-In mathematical terms, we could say that SIMD operate on vectors ("arrays") of variables as "normal" code operates on single variables.
+In mathematical terms, we could say that SIMD operates on vectors ("arrays") of variables as "normal" code operates on single variables.

 ## SIMD Pseudocode Example